Trap shooting: American trap

 American trap is popular throughout the United States and may be the most popular form of clay target shooting in North America.
 It is widely practiced at clubs and facilities that offer trap shooting.

 Trap shooting outside of any official event is common and arguably the majority of American trap shooting.
 Most official events are governed by the Amateur Trapshooting Association or ATA and its rules.
 The ATA is the primary governing body of American trap shooting and is one of the largest shooting sports organizations in the world.
 The Pacific International Trap Association (PITA) is an independent governing body, and is active in the western US and British Columbia.
 PITA rules are nearly identical to ATA rules.
 Trapshooting outside of official events follows ATA rules and norms to widely varying degrees.

 The ATA hosts the Grand American World Trap Shooting Championships, which is held every August.
 After decades in Vandalia, Ohio, the "Grand" moved to the new World Shooting and Recreational Complex in Sparta, Illinois.
 The Grand attracts 4,500 (2015 numbers) shooters for the thirteen-day event.
-It was billed as the world's largest shooting event until the USA High School Clay Target League's Minnesota State Championship held in Alexandria, MN reached over 5,000 participants in June, 2015.
+It was billed as the world's largest shooting event until the USA High School Clay Target League's Minnesota Trap Shooting Championship held in Alexandria, MN reached over 5,000 participants in June, 2015.
 The Grand American is still the largest ATA event.

 The ATA sanctions registered trap shooting competitions at local clubs and facilities throughout North America, and it coordinates Zone competitions leading up to the Grand American each summer along with "Satellite Grands" throughout the U.S. State organizations hold state championship shoots each year, which are coordinated with and sanctioned by the ATA.

 American Trap is broken down into three categories: singles, doubles, and handicap.
 The targets are thrown by a machine located at approximately ground level and covered by a "trap house."
 For singles and doubles, there are five "stations", each 16 yd behind the trap house.
 In singles, each competitor shoots at five targets from each station.
 The trap machine oscillates left to right within a 54 degree arc (up to 27 degrees right and left of center), and at least a 34 degree arc (up to 17 degrees right and left of center)., and the competitor does not know where in that arc the target will emerge.
 In doubles, the machine does not oscillate, but throws two targets simultaneously with each competitor shooting at five pairs (10 targets) from each station.
 In the handicap events, the machine operates the same as in singles, but the shooters stand farther away from the trap house.